 Historical Context.
-Throughout the 1980s, as optimizing compiler technology became more mature, various intermediate representations (IRs) were proposed to encapsulate data dependence in a way that enabled fast and accurate dataflow analysis.
+Throughout the 1980s, as optimizing compiler technology became more mature, various intermediate representations (IRs) were proposed to encapsulate data dependence in a way that enabled fast and accurate data-flow analysis.
 The motivation behind the design of such IRs was the exposure of direct links between variable definitions and uses, known as def-use chains, enabling efficient propagation of data-flow information.
-Example IRs include the program dependence graph [97] and program dependence web [182].
-Chapter 12 gives further details on dependence graph style IRs.
+Example IRs include the program dependence graph [124] and program dependence web [223].
+Chapter 14 gives further details on dependence graph style IRs.

-Static single assignment form was one such IR, which was developed at IBM Research, and announced publicly in several research papers in the late 1980s [213, 6, 71].
+Static single assignment form was one such IR, which was developed at IBM Research, and announced publicly in several research papers in the late 1980s [259, 7, 93].
 SSA rapidly acquired popularity due to its intuitive nature and straightforward construction algorithm.
 The SSA property gives a standardized shape for variable def-use chains, which simplifies data-flow analysis techniques.

 Current Usage.
 The majority of current commercial and open-source compilers, including GCC, LLVM, the HotSpot Java virtual machine, and the V8 JavaScript engine, use SSA as a key intermediate representation for program analysis.
-As optimizations in SSA are fast and powerful, SSA is increasingly used in just-in-time just-in-time compiler, JIT back-end, compiler register allocation functional language

-(JIT) compilers that operate on a high-level target-independent program representation such as Java byte-code, CLI byte-code (.NET MSIL), or LLVM bitcode.
+As optimizations in SSA are fast and powerful, SSA is increasingly used in just-in-time data-flow analysis, sparse def-use chains just-in-time compiler, JIT back-end, compiler register allocation functional language sentation such as Java byte-code, CLI byte-code (.NET MSIL), or LLVM bitcode.
 Initially created to facilitate the development of high-level program transformations, SSA form has gained much interest due to its favorable properties that often enable the simplification of algorithms and reduction of computational complexity.
 Today, SSA form is even adopted for the final code generation phase (see Part IV), i.e., the back-end.
 Several industrial and academic compilers, static or just-in-time, use SSA in their back-ends, e.g., LLVM, HotSpot, LAO, libFirm, Mono.
 Many compilers that use SSA form perform SSA elimination before register allocation, including GCC, HotSpot, and LLVM.
-Recent research on register allocation even allows the retention of SSA form until the very end of the code generation process.
+Recent research on register allocation (see Chapter 22)even allows the retention of SSA form until the very end of the code generation process.